-CS 682 Medical and Psychosocial Alcohol/Drug
+CS 682 Medical and Psychosocial Aspects of Alcohol/Drug Use and Abuse

 This course will include the study of the physiological and sociological aspects of alcohol/drug use, abuse and dependence.
 The classification and basic pharmacology of drugs, basic physiology and the effects of drug use on the systems of the body, and alcohol and drug tolerance will be addressed.
-The course also will include etiological, behavioral, cultural and demographic aspects and belief systems about alcohol/drug use together with the processes of dependence and addiction including signs, symptoms and behavior patterns.
+The course also will include etiological, behavioral, cultural, and demographic aspects and belief systems about alcohol/drug use together with the processes of dependence and addiction including signs, symptoms and behavior patterns.

-CS 683 Clinical Treatment Issues in Chem.
-Dep.
+CS 683 Clinical Treatment Issues in Chemical Dependency